bvobart/ceiLED/README.md

 # [CeiLED](https://bart.vanoort.is)

 Repository for the software written in order to control the LED strips on my room's ceiling.
-The software consists of a low-level hardware driver written in Rust called `ceiled-driver`, a TypeScript NodeJS webserver `ceiled-server` that hosts the JSON WebSocket API, and a ReactJS web interface `ceiled-web` that serves as a remote control for displaying cool RGB colour patterns on the LED strips.
+The software consists of three distinct parts:

+- `ceiled-web`: a ReactJS website that serves as a remote control for displaying cool RGB colour patterns on the LED strips.
+- `ceiled-server`: a TypeScript NodeJS web server that hosts a JSON WebSocket API and connects to a MongoDB database for authorisation.
+It is what `ceiled-web` talks to in order to show its cool colours, and it is what carefully exposes `ceiled-driver` to the internet.
+- `ceiled-driver`: a low-level hardware driver written in Rust.
+This is what actually controls the LED strips.
+It accepts a simple yet powerful API through a UNIX socket.

 Branch  | Build status
 --------|--------